 Should I choose saline or silicone?

-“Both are great, and can give you the look you want.
-Silicone implants feel more natural to many women.
+“Both are great and can give you the look you want.
+Silicone implants feel more natural for many women.
 Women under 22 cannot have silicone implants due to the FDA regulations and so are offered saline.
 Beyond the age stipulations, it’s really your choice.”